garth/cerebral-module-ui-driver/README.md

 ## Overview

-When the userinterface is pure and all app state is managed centrally, hooking up all data and events between the user interface components and controller can be a tedious task.
+When the user interface is pure and all app state is managed centrally, hooking up all data and events between the user interface components and controller can be a tedious task.
 Take the example of a pure select component that renders labels and error messages.

 ```js
 <Select